-You may have heard the term Bowen’s Disease but not associated it with skin cancer and whilst it isn’t clinically defined as skin cancer, it is an early form of Squamous Cell Carcinoma (SCC) with approximately 3 in 100 developing into this.
-Because of this, it is sometimes also referred to as Squamous Cell Carcinoma in situ.
+You may have heard the term Bowen’s Disease but not associated it with skin cancer.
+Whilst it isn’t clinically defined as skin cancer, it is an early form of Squamous Cell Carcinoma (SCC) with approximately 3 in 100 developing into this.
+It’s therefore also referred to as Squamous Cell Carcinoma in situ.

 While extended sun exposure is one of the main causes of this disease, other irritants included immunosuppression, inflammatory skin conditions and previous skin injuries.

 Interestingly, this disease is more predominant in women and most cases occur in people over 40 years of age.